 Arts Beacon's team is made up of resident artists.
 Our resident artists learn, teach, exhibit, curate and critique together.
 We share our collective knowledge with each other so we can improve our art practice, guide our students and inspire our community.
 Our foundational teaching philosophy is to develop creative thinking while teaching students to develop a rich visual aesthetic.

-Learn more about our current artists below.
+Learn more about some of our current artists below.

 See Erin's work at www.erindrakeford.com